-Fieldwork: A one day trip into Auckland City, local field work and a two day field trip to Waitomo.
+Fieldwork: These field trips could be affected by the ongoing economic consequences of Covid-19.
+A one day trip into Auckland City, local field work and a two day field trip to Waitomo.

-Course Contributions: \$18.00 for transport for the Auckland field trip (estimated) and \$110.00 for the two day Waitomo field trip (estimated).
+Course Contributions: \$20.00 for transport for the Auckland field trip (estimated) and \$110.00 for the two day Waitomo field trip (estimated).

 Course Leads to: Level 1 Geography

-Teacher in charge of subject: Miss Brodie

-HOLA in charge of subject: Miss Douglas